openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 ## User scripts

-The User scripts setting allows users to create and save FreeMarker and JavaScript scripts that can be run from various areas of EQUELLA.
+The User scripts setting allows users to create and save FreeMarker and JavaScript scripts that can be run from various areas of openEquella.
 Saved FreeMarker scripts can be accessed from Scripted portlets.
 Saved Javascripts can be accessed from the Manage resources, Execute script function.